MSc/PgDip Quantum Technologies

 Course content

-If you would like to study the course part-time, you can choose 1 or 2 modules per semester.
+If you want to study the course part-time, you can choose 1 or 2 modules per semester.

 Compulsory modules